TreeinRandomForest/treeinrandomforest.github.io/_posts/2021-03-25-dragonflydocs.markdown

 num_two_step_modifications: Default number of networks to spawn via two step primitives.

 otmann_choose_mislabel_struct_coeffs: How to choose the mislabel and struct coefficients.
-Should be one of
+Should be one of tune_coeffs or use_given.
+In the latter case,  otmann_mislabel_coeffs and otmann_struct_coeffs should be non-empty.

 otmann_dist_type: The type of distance.
 Should be lp,  emd or lp-emd.